 The Compensation Committee's approach to recommending options to be granted is consistent with prevailing practice in the mineral exploration industry.
 Grants of options depend on the length of service of the NEOs.
-There are, therefore, no formulae followed or performance goals or significant conditions which must be met before options will be granted.
+Therefore, there are no formulae followed or performance goals or significant conditions which must be met before options are granted.
 Options are always granted at the prevailing market price of the Shares.